microsoft/vscode-wiki/Accessibility-Guidelines.md

 Every new UI component that we add to VS Code needs to be accessible so all developers out there can use it with joy.
-If you have not already, please read these public facing docs as well: https://code.visualstudio.com/docs/editor/accessibility
+If you have not already, please read these public facing docs as well: https://code.visualstudio.com/docs/editor/accessibility and https://www.w3.org/TR/WCAG20/#guidelines.

 ### New features

+Test the feature with a screen reader to determine if the feature could benefit from an explanation.
 To educate users about what to expect and how to interact with a new feature, an `accessibility.verbosity` setting and an accessibility help menu should be added via `registerProvider` on `IAccessibleViewService`.

 ### Existing widgets

 If you are using an existing widget in your component you still need to make sure the new experience is accessible by trying it out.
-You can try it out by just interacting with it using the keyboard, or by turning on a Screen Reader and making sure the content that is announced is informative.
+Interact with it using the keyboard and by turning on a Screen Reader and make sure the content that is announced is informative.
 For example, if you are using a `List` widget, you might have missed that you need to implement an `IListAccessibilityProvider`.

 ### Color contrast